Skip to content

 What Can I Do with a Law and Criminology Degree?

-Both Law and Criminology graduates have career prospects both within and outside of the legal profession.
-Some pursue paths to become barristers or solicitors, while those specialising in criminology may follow careers in the police and criminal justice networks.
-Those wishing to embark on careers in corporate law may take further legal qualifications to qualify as solicitors.
+The LLB (Hons) Law and Criminology graduates have career prospects both within and outside of the legal profession.
+Some pursue paths to become barristers or solicitors, while others pursue careers in the police and criminal justice system, such as in the probation or prison service.

 Entry Requirements 2025-26